pedrolemos4/labcib/M1/ReportLab1.md

 - 29 : {"hash": "c2af16f5bd21ac77ec01c7e81a9be0eb"}
 - 6 : {"hash": "6ae39cd257a906859040b930551c1cb2"}

-Using the provided rainbow table to match the hashes, we extracted the C&C passwords (using the command ***cat rainbow.table | grep 'HASH'***) as follows:
+Using the provided rainbow table (not included in this folder due to its size) to match the hashes, we extracted the C&C passwords (using the command `cat rainbow.table | grep 'HASH'`) as follows:

 C&C password :
 - 16: cncyrkfptyydqqzykjqkpzhexhsrrcjjfztkvponwrblpfgwxcsdc